EECS150/fpga_project_sp23/tips/fpga_checkout.md

 After installation, open "Device Manager" and find "USB Serial Port(COMx)" under "Ports (COM & LPT)", where x is a number assigned by your OS.
 We'll use this number later to set up the serial connection.
-Right click and open Properties.
+(This may be unnecessary, but if the PMOD does not work, open Properties by right clicking the device in Device Manager.
 In the "Port Settings" tab, make sure "Bits per second" is set to 115200.
-If not, change it to 115200 and press "OK" to save.
+If not, change it to 115200 and press "OK" to save.)

 You will communiate with your FPGA through this PMOD.
 We can set up connection to the PMOD using PuTTY.